Interests & Expertise

 Teaching (Internal and External Appointments)

-At the University of Klagenfurt, Faculty of Business and Law, I am also appointed as external lecturer for the course 'Human Resource Management', for which I received the Best Teacher Award in 2021.
+At the University of Klagenfurt, Faculty of Business and Law, I am appointed as an external lecturer for the course 'Human Resource Management', for which I received the Best Teacher Award in 2021.

 Academic Services